Click here for 800 informative, entertaining, witty blog posts and narratives

 I started KeepTurningLeft as a way of scratching an itch.
 At the age of 52 I thought that I had one more adventure in me.

-Six years later I have got as far as the Humber via every river between the two – the Medway, Thames, Crouch, Roach, Blackwater, Colne, Walton Backwaters, Stour, Orwell, Deben, Blythe, Broads, The North Norfolk Estuaries, the Wash, Nene, Wainfleet, the Humber and now the Firth of Forth,
+Eight years later I have got as far as the Glasgow after going to Shetland.
+I have visited most of the rivers in between the Isle of Wight and the Firth of Forth – the Medway, Thames, Crouch, Roach, Blackwater, Colne, Walton Backwaters, Stour, Orwell, Deben, Blythe, Broads, The North Norfolk Estuaries, the Wash, Nene, Wainfleet, Tyne, Tees, Wear, Blythe

-- This boat is against the wall in Elie.
-As you can see it is well fendered.
-I love the look of it and it would be great to see her under sail and watch how that hull handles the Firth waves.
+- it would be great to see her under sail and watch how that hull handles the Firth waves.